 How many of your customers would appreciate just a bit of that salesmanship?
-I’ll be lots.
+I’ll bet lots.

-Good selling is not what I experienced at a Robert Graham boutique in Las Vegas recently.
-The young associate just greeted me then followed me around the store holding up various shirts and telling me each was new while boringly giving me unwanted suggestions.
+Good selling is not what I experienced at a Robert Graham boutique in Las Vegas some time ago.
+A young associate greeted me and then followed me around holding up various shirts and telling me each was new while giving me unwanted suggestions.

 That’s not selling.

-There is a natural distrust for salesmen that comes from the suspicion that their objectives don’t coincide with our objectives.
+There is a natural distrust for salespeople that comes from the suspicion that their objectives don’t coincide with our objectives.

-A store and its employees need to embrace the idea that selling is a transference of feeling, that it helps shoppers, and gives them a human connection to their store’s products.
+Retailers and employees need to embrace the idea that selling is a transference of feeling, that it helps shoppers, and gives them a human connection to their store’s products.

 Good selling isn't about trying to pressure anyone.
 It's about helping people bridge the gap between what they have and what they want.

-Probably because everyone at the top of the retail brand hates to sell, when someone does announce a new sales training program, most employees react like a unicorn just walked in the store…stunned and confused.
+Probably because everyone at the top of the retail brand hates to sell when someone does announce a new sales training program, most employees react like a unicorn just walked in…stunned and confused.

 Yet everyone sells every day.
 In fact, there is not a stick of furniture you’re sitting on right now or a piece of clothing you are wearing that didn’t happen without someone selling it.

-Many untrained people working in retail think showing higher-priced merchandise is all about squeezing the most money out of every customer.
+Many untrained salespeople think showing higher-priced merchandise is all about squeezing the most money out of every customer.
 That's why they feel phony.
 That’s why merchandise sits.

 You have to embrace the idea selling is good if you want your store and your employees to succeed.

-What is the cost of lost sales due to a lack of retail sales training?
+With lower foot traffic and skittish shoppers still unsure about going to a store, what is the cost of lost sales due to a lack of retail sales training for those who do venture out?
 That cost of training is a fraction of the lost business.

 You need to address your own bias against selling, your own belief that selling is dishonest and adding-on or upselling is pushy, and your own aversion to the need to sell your merchandise.

-Until that happens, you will blissfully think selling is bad as online retailers steal more and more of your customers.
+Until that happens, you will blissfully think selling is bad while an online retailer steals more and more of your customers.

 That’s because online retailers don't kid themselves that they are in any business but to sell.

-That’s a page all retailers need to adopt – even Apple.
+That’s a page all retailers need to adopt.